FOLLOW THE LEADER - Chapter 49

 Chapter 49

-Agent Driscoll showed me into the office
+Agent Driscoll showed me into the office, as before.

 “He’s early today.”